-There are many situations in which you may want to wrap text in Excel cells, so that you can improve the appearance of, or easily view long text strings.
+Sometimes, you may want to wrap text in Excel cells, in order to improve the appearance of, or easily view long text strings.

-You can also cause the Wrap Text option to be switched on, by forcing a line break in a cell.
+You can also cause the Wrap Text option to be enabled on by forcing a line break in an Excel cell.

 To do this:

-For example, to auto-adjust the height of row 1, double click on the line between rows 1 and 2 of the spreadsheet, in the greyed label area at the left of the spreadsheet.
+For example, to auto-adjust the height of row 1, double click on the line between rows 1 and 2 of the spreadsheet, in the grey label area at the left of the spreadsheet.

 Note that the auto-sizing of cells does not work with merged cells.
 If you have wrapped text in a merged cell, you will need to resize the cell manually, by dragging the bar between the row labels to the desired height.